trufflesuite/trufflesuite.com/src/docs/ganache/how-to/link-a-truffle-project.md

 title: Link a Truffle project
 layout: docs.hbs
 ---
-# Link a Truffle Project
+# Link a Truffle project

 To link a project, enter the settings by clicking the gear icon in the upper right.